Kylie Masse: 2025 season

 At the beginning of a new Olympic cycle, Masse declined to state whether she planned on continuing through to the 2028 Summer Olympics in Los Angeles, saying that she was "taking it moment by moment and figuring it out, and I'm not really putting any pressure on myself to commit to that at this point."
 She described herself as "pleasantly surprised" by her results at the national swimming trials.

 Masse competed at the 2025 World Aquatics Championships in Singapore, with her first event being the 100 m backstroke.
 She qualified to the final third among the semi-finalists, but finished fourth in the final, 0.27 seconds behind bronze medalist Katharine Berkoff of the United States.
-The following day, she won a bronze medal swimming the backstroke leg for the Canadian team in the mixed 4×100 m medley relay.
+The following day, she won a bronze medal swimming the backstroke leg for the Canadian team in the mixed 4 × 100 m medley relay.
 In her second individual event, the 50 m backstroke, Masse reached the final and finished fourth, 0.03 seconds behind Chinese bronze medalist Wan Letian.

+2026 season

+Following the 2025 season, Masse returned to her hometown of LaSalle for the first extended period of time since 2014, remaining there for six months.
+This time away from training ultimately led to her recommitting to swimming, announcing that she aimed to compete at the 2028 Summer Olympics.
+After the 2026 national swimming trials, it was announced that she would be part of Canada's team for the 2026 Commonwealth Games, while sitting out the 2026 Pan Pacific Swimming Championships.